oehf/ipf-docs/_pages/ihe/messageValidation.md

 The consumer side of IPF MLLP transaction endpoints receiving HL7v2 messages from clients is aware of the IHE transaction context.
-The consumer endpoint can therefore initialize an [`HapiContext`](https://hapifhir.github.io/hapi-hl7v2/base/apidocs/ca/uhn/hl7v2/HapiContext.html) that is passed into the route by the [HL7 Codec].
+The consumer endpoint can therefore initialize an [`HapiContext`](https://hapifhir.github.io/hapi-hl7v2/base/apidocs/ca/uhn/hl7v2/HapiContext.html) that is passed into the route by the [HL7 Mina Codec] or [HL7 Netty Codec].
 This context also contains the appropriate [`ValidationContext`](https://hapifhir.github.io/hapi-hl7v2/base/apidocs/ca/uhn/hl7v2/validation/ValidationContext.html) that is initialized with the HL7 conformance profile matching the transaction.
 As a result, no explicit validation processor must be provided anymore: